MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 Next steps:
 - Add a new Script, call it `PlayerScript`
 - Then drag this GO with the mouse into the assets folder (You should probably create a Prefabs folder later as a good practice) and release the mouse there.
 That will create a Prefab for us.
 (You can notice this was successful because your GO icon in the scene hierarchy will be blue now)
-- Then delete Player from scene
+- Then delete Player from the scene

 At this stage, our player is done, so right now we need to tell Mirage who is our player in order to spawn it.
 So this is very easy, just go to your `NetworkManager` GO and open (if it is not) Character Spawner, then drag the player prefab we created before in the `Player Prefab` field.

 ![](/img/guides/community-guides/mirage-quick-start-guide/spawn-player.jpg)

-The last step we will need to do, is simple go to our script we created before (you can go into the assets folder and it will be there) and double click it and it will open your IDE.
-So what we will need to do is simple tell how we are moving the user, and also to set the camera as child of the player.
+The last step we will need to do is simple: go to the script we created before (you can go into the assets folder and it will be there) and double click it and it will open your IDE.
+So what we will need to do is simple: tell how we are moving the user, and also to set the camera as a child of the player.

 We can do that simply like this:
 ```cs